jeevan-lal/excellent-data-filler-docs/docs/documentation/form-fields/field-settings.md

 - **Multiple Elements** - Handle multiple matching elements
 - **Loop Context** - Work within loop iteration context

-### 🎨 Do not fill the Status Color, element of this field
+### 🎨 Do not fill the Status Color, element of this field {#do-not-fill-the-status-color-element-of-this-field}

 Excludes field from status color updates.